Search by Keyword

 However, The Beatles were just as observant of musical trends as anyone else was.
 One case in point was the re-emergence of the genre of music called the Blues.
 British groups such as The Rolling Stones, The Animals and The Yardbirds infused the Blues into their songwriting as well as incorporating classic Blues compositions into their repertoire.
-By 1968, a British Blues boom was developing, with Cream and The Jimi Hendrix Experience among others leading the way.
+By 1968, a British Blues boom was developing, with Cream, Fleetwood Mac and The Jimi Hendrix Experience, among others, leading the way.

 It's easy to notice that The Beatles had been open to taking a stab at just about any genre of music they set their attention to, and doing so quite convincingly as well as successfully.
 With this in mind, John Lennon thought to give the Blues a go as well.
 Why not give it a try?
 The result was the semi-serious and semi-tounge-in-cheek “Yer Blues.”

 John and Cynthia Lennon in Rishikesh, India, 1968